You and Your Supervisor

 If you do well at your job, you could be nominated for Student Employee of the Year!

 There is no better way to recognize the outstanding support of your supervisor than by participating in the Supervisor of the Year program.

 Problems on the Job

 You should first attempt to discuss any concerns you have with your supervisor and try to mutually agree on a resolution.
-If this approach does not work, Work-Study students may contact the Work-Study Manager and departmental student employees may contact the Student Job Service Manager for further assistance.
+If this approach does not work, you may contact the Student Employment Services Manager for further assistance.

 For gross misconduct, your supervisor may terminate your employment immediately, and you may be referred to the Dean of Students for further action.
 Gross misconduct includes, but is not limited to, theft of University property, harassment, violation of computer security policies, and timesheet fraud.